jonmbake/jekyll-transcribed/README.md

 ### YAML Front Matter

-You can also include front matter to specify image URLs to use.
+You can also include front matter properties to specify image URLs to use for each speakers.
 See example above on how this is done.